Mpowa-IO/Documents/Whitepaper.md

 ### Problem 9: Housing shortage, infrastructure problems

-Not enough protection from environmental hazards, not clean enough for infants.
-Elaborate.
+Current housing and sheltering options, in several areas, do not provide enough protection from environmental hazards, are not safe and clean enough for infants, and lower the overal well-beings of its inhabitants.

 #### Solution:

-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation
+Raising enough funding to build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+Health and safety levels will both increase to socially acceptable standards.